 If your home country driver’s license is not available in English, you require a translation and certification by your country’s embassy.

-Renewing and Converting Your Thai Driving License
+Renewing Your Thai Driving License

 Renewing your Thai driving license or converting your two-year license to a five-year license is a straightforward process.
 You can renew it three months before it expires.